soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/turn-audit-log-search-on-or-off.md

     > [!IMPORTANT]
     > Users have to be assigned permissions in Exchange Online to turn audit log search on or off.
 If you assign users the Audit Logs role on the **Permissions** page in the Security & Compliance Center, they won't be able to turn audit log search on or off.
 This is because the underlying cmdlet is an Exchange Online cmdlet.

-- If you turn off audit log search in Office 365, you can still use the Office 365 Management Activity API to access auditing data for your organization.
+- If you turn off audit log search in Office 365, you will not be able to use the Office 365 Management Activity API to access auditing data for your organization.
 Turning off audit log search by following the steps in this article means that no results will be returned when you search the audit log using the Security & Compliance Center or when you run the **Search-UnifiedAuditLog** cmdlet in Exchange Online PowerShell.
-However, if you've authorized any application to access your organization's auditing data via the Office 365 Management Activity API , those applications will continue to work.
+This also means that your audit logs will not be available throught the Office 365 Management Activity API.

 - For step-by-step instructions on searching the Office 365 audit log, see [Search the audit log in the Security & Compliance Center](search-the-audit-log-in-security-and-compliance.md).